David M. Medina

 David Michael Medina (born July 23, 1958) is a former Justice of the nine-member Texas Supreme Court.
 He served in the Place 4 position.
 He was appointed by Governor Rick Perry in 2004 and subsequently elected to a full-term in 2006.
 Medina was defeated in the Republican runoff election in 2012 by John P. Devine.
 His tenure ended on December 31, 2012.
-All members of the court are Republican.

 Appointment to the court and professional experience

 Justice Medina succeeded Wallace B. Jefferson in Place 4 after Jefferson was appointed to be Chief Justice following the retirement of Tom Phillips.
 Governor Perry named Justice Medina to the court on November 10, 2004.
 Justice Medina had been Perry's General Counsel for the preceding ten months.

 Before that, Justice Medina was Associate General Counsel for Cooper Industries in Houston from 2000 to 2004 and Litigation Counsel from 1987 to 1996.
 He served on the 157th State District Court bench in Harris County from 1996 to 2000 after appointment in May 1996 by then-Governor George W. Bush.
 Justice Medina was elected in November 1996 and again in November 1998.
 He was the first Hispanic Republican district judge elected in Harris County.
 The Houston Bar Association voted him as one of the top jurists in Harris County.

-Justice Medina rejoined Cooper in 2000 as Associate General Counsel, Litigation, responsible for supervising Cooper’s litigation and product-safety matters throughout the world.
+Justice Medina rejoined Cooper in 2000 as Associate General Counsel, Litigation, responsible for supervising Cooper's litigation and product-safety matters throughout the world.
 In January 2004, he left Cooper to become General Counsel to Governor Perry.

 Justice Medina is a Shareholder at Chamberlain Hrdlicka law firm in Houston, Texas.